pfragkiad/CsvReaderAdvancedApp/CsvReaderAdvanced/README.md

 ```

 The `CheckAgainstSchema()` method also calls the `PopulateColumns()` method if the `ExistingColumns` property is not populated.
 It then updates the `AllFieldColumns` property which is a dictionary of the column index location based on the field name.
 Non-existend fields will have a column value of -1.
-Two additional properties: `MissingFields` and `ExistingFields` return the names of the missing and non-missing fields correspondingly.
+Three additional properties are populated: `MissingFieldNames`, `MissingRequiredFields` and `ExistingFieldNames`.